-(b) IFRS 16 Leases ("IFRS 16")
+(a) IFRS 16 Leases ("IFRS 16")

-In January 2016, the IASB issued IFRS 16 which replaces IAS 17 Leases and related interpretations.
+On January 1, 2019, the Company adopted IFRS 16 which replaces IAS 17 Leases and related interpretations.
 The new standard eliminates the previous classification of leases as either operating leases or finance leases and introduces a single lessee accounting model which requires lessee to recognize assets and liabilities for all leases unless the underlying asset has a low value or the lease term is twelve months or less.
-At the commencement date of a lease, a lessee will recognize a lease liability and an asset representing the right to use the underlying asset during the lease term (i.e. the "right-of-use" asset).
-Lessees will recognize interest expense on the lease liability and depreciation expense on the right-of-use asset.
+At the commencement date of a lease, the Company recognizes a lease liability and an asset representing the right to use the underlying asset during the lease term (i.e. the "right-of-use" asset).
+The Company recognizes interest expense on the lease liability and depreciation expense on the right-of-use asset.

-The Company will adopt IFRS 16 for the fiscal year beginning January 1, 2019 using the modified retrospective approach.
-Under this approach, the Company will not restate prior year comparatives with any effect recorded in accumulated deficit as of the date of adoption.
-Since the Company will recognize the right-of-use assets at the amount equal to the lease liabilities less any lease accruals, it is expected there will not be an impact on accumulated deficit upon adoption.
-In addition, the Company will elect to use the exemptions proposed by the standard on lease contracts for which the lease terms end within twelve months as of the date of adoption and lease contracts for which the underlying asset is of low-value.
+The Company adopted IFRS 16 using the modified retrospective approach and recognized the right-of-use assets at the amount equal to the lease liabilities.
+As a result, there was no impact to accumulated deficit upon adoption.
+In addition, the Company elected to use the exemptions proposed by the standard on lease contracts for which the lease terms end within twelve months as of the date of adoption and lease contracts for which the underlying asset is of low-value.